samskinner111/baseball_stats/README.md

 ### Database Import ###

-To import the csv database, place the datafiles in a folder "data_files" inside "db".
+To import the csv databases, place the datafiles in a folder "data_files" inside "db".
 Then run the following rake task.
 (Note this assumes the csv file has been cleaned up, with header names as indicated in the rake task.)

 rake db:seed:import_players
 rake db:seed:import_batting